 These types of Unit Linked Insurance Plans operate on the assumption that the risk-taking ability of investors goes down as they grow older.
 Therefore, these plans invest a part of the premium in equity instruments and the remaining premium in debt instruments.
 Initially, a higher proportion of investment goes towards equity rather than debt.

 As the investor ages, these types of ULIPs progressively increase the proportion of investment in debt instruments and decrease the proportion of investment in equity.
 This effectively shifts the focus towards stable returns on investment and preservation of wealth, by lowering the risk and volatility of returns.

 The primary focus of guaranteed ULIPs is capital preservation.
 These types of ULIP plans limits your exposure to market risk by investing only a small portion of your premium in equity.
 Guaranteed ULIPs are ideal options for people looking for stable returns over a longer period of time.
 Conversely, non-guaranteed ULIPs focus on maximizing wealth creation by allowing you to invest a greater proportion of your premium in equity markets.
 The returns that non-guaranteed ULIPs offer are higher, but more volatile.

 These classifications go on to show that you can choose a ULIP scheme that fits in with your risk appetite and your overall financial goals.
-At Canara HSBC Oriental Bank of Commerce, you can invest in the Invest4G ULIP plan, which gives you the option to choose from 7 different funds with varying risk and reward equations.
+At Canara HSBC, you can invest in the Invest4G ULIP plan, which gives you the option to choose from 7 different funds with varying risk and reward equations.
 The plan also allows you to switch and redirect your money between different fund options, so you can cater to your changing risk appetite and take advantage of market fluctuations.